minio/docs/source/administration/console/managing-deployment.rst

    The MinIO Console is a web-based interface for the MinIO Server.

-   It is distinct and independent from the MinIO Kubernetes Operator Console which is deprecated as of Operator 6.0.0.
+   It is distinct and independent from the MinIO Kubernetes Operator Console which was deprecated and removed as of Operator 6.0.0.

 .. _minio-console-monitoring: